 Remember that wallets and exchanges may offer you some built-in coverage.
 Many wallets insure against theft and loss, but not all do.
 Coinbase carries a $255 million crime insurance policy that covers major cybersecurity breaches, but can’t help you if a hacker accesses your personal account because you lost your credentials.

 Anyone with significant cryptoassets needs to think about estate planning and passing on cryptoassets.
 When it comes to crypto, planning ahead is crucial.

 When you give cryptocurrency to anyone, remember to document the cost basis.
 You’ll want to give the recipient supporting documentation including the fair market value on the date you transferred it to them.
 They won’t owe income taxes when they receive the gift, but they will if they ever sell, trade, or otherwise exchange the currency.
-You should keep this information for your own records as well, but remember that gifts of $16,000 USD or less, per person, are not subject to gift taxes.
+You should keep this information for your own records as well, but remember that gifts of $17,000 USD in 2023 or less, per person, are not subject to gift taxes.